Yossi's New Book:

-Yossi Alphers' latest book, Death Tango: Ariel Sharon, Yasser Arafat and Three Fateful Days in March
+Yossi Alpher's Death Tango: Ariel Sharon, Yasser Arafat and Three Fateful Days in March

 "Anyone seeking to understand how Israelis and Palestinians traded the hopes of Oslo for something approaching hopelessness is well-advised to read this book.
 With penetrating analysis and elegant prose, Yossi Alpher has told the gripping story of three days nearly two decades ago that continue to haunt would-be peacemakers.
 Yossi’s faithful readers will not be disappointed with his latest effort."